brodyberg/ReactLearn/ReactFluxAndGraphQL.md

   * Disambiguate and deduplicate
   * What we need - what we have
   * The NODE interface (a new thing he'll show)

+* Connection Model
+  * Mostly related to pagination

+# PropTypes are SUPER IMPORTANT

+For component development that isn't insane.